 During the inspection, the undertaking is responsible for preventing interference with the data being inspected as well as with the environment where the data is stored.
 Employees must provide full and active support in matters regarding IT systems when so requested by the TCA's officials.
-For example, the undertaking will be under certain obligations, such as providing information about the software and hardware related to the information technologies used, providing system administrator privileges, enabling remote access to the email accounts of the undertaking's personnel, isolating computers and servers from the network environment, limiting the access of users to their corporate accounts and restoring backed-up corporate data.
+For example, the undertaking will be under certain obligations, such as:

+- providing information about the software and hardware related to the information technologies used; - · providing system administrator privileges; - enabling remote access to the email accounts of the undertaking's personnel; - isolating computers and servers from the network environment;

+- · limiting the access of users to their corporate accounts; and - · restoring backed-up corporate data.

 Finally, in 2021, the TCA published its Guidelines on the Examination of Digital Data during On-Site Inspections.
-This clarifies the powers of the inspectors and the item that can be inspected.
+This clarifies the powers of the inspectors and the items that can be inspected.
 It also encompasses the importance that the undertaking shall prevent any interference with the data and is obliged to provide full support on matters requested by the inspectors.
-It is seen that the TCA places importance on these principle since penalties for hindering the on-site inspections have come to the fore this year.
+It is seen that the TCA places importance on this principle since penalties for obstructing on-site inspections amounted to approximately 4 per cent of the total monetary penalties in the first half of 2024.